 What is Pinterest?

-Under the hood though, Pinterest is more of a search engine than a typical social media platform—in fact, it’s one of the biggest search engines on the web.
+Under the hood though, Pinterest is more of a search engine than a typical social media platform.
+In fact, it’s one of the largest search engines on the web.

 How Do You Use Pinterest?

 If you plan on using Pinterest for marketing, it’s important to understand how users use the platform—and to start using it yourself if you’re not already—in order to get the best out of it.

 However, if you don’t yet have an account, read the following to get an overview of how to use the platform as a general user, and then see our guide below on how to create an account for business purposes.